Is your spiritual path helping or hindering your psychological growth?

 Here we go…

-As one of my favorite authors, Toko-pa Turner, says “We live under a kind of hegemony of positivity which emphasizes happiness over sadness, pleasure over pain, gain over loss, and the creative over the destructive.
+As one of my favorite authors, Toko-pa Turner, says “We live under a kind of hegemony of positivity which emphasizes happiness over sadness, pleasure over pain, gain over loss, and the creative over the destructive.”
 And I don’t know about you, but to me, this feels like a really fractured way to live; it feels like a practice that further separates us from our true Self or soul rather than brings us closer to it (the intention of genuine spirituality).

 Related to the above, your judging mind is not out to get you.
 It’s here to help you.

 In my latest experience that prompted me to write this article, I joined a program on a spiritual topic with a pretty well-known spiritual teacher and quickly saw that I would not be able to engage in the teachings with a sense of curiosity and ask questions about how the spiritual philosophy being taught aligns – or doesn’t align— with other truths that I hold close.
 Upon asking questions from a place of curiosity and a desire for greater understanding, I was reprimanded for judging and removed from the community.
-(I’ve chosen not to share the name of the spiritual teacher and community publicly, but if you are considering joining a spiritual program and would like to make sure it isn’t this one, feel free to reach out to us here to confirm.
-We would be happy to!)
+(I’ve chosen not to share the name of the spiritual teacher and community publicly, but if you are considering joining a spiritual program and would like to make sure it isn’t this one, feel free to reach out to confirm.
+We would be happy to.)

 3. You can’t escape your fears.
 You need to integrate and heal your fears.